HeringtonPress/OLC/24Feats.md

 ___

+## Notches
+A Notch is a kill made with a weapon type.

 ### Berserk

 Quest: You must slay, skin, tan, and create a coat from the hide of a dire animal.